 Fire Investigator: Requirements for a Career in Fire Investigating

 Fire investigators examine fire scenes after they're extinguished to establish the fire's cause and origin.
 They may question witnesses, gather evidence and document fire scenes.
 Their findings are often used in arson or criminal cases.
+Many fire investigators begin their careers as firefighters then advance to investigative positions.
 Fire investigators may work in the private sector or for public fire and police departments at the local, state and federal levels.

 Fire Investigator Requirements